 AMS Talks 2025-2026: The Human & The Machine in Carmaking In our final livestream of 2025, we explored how automotive manufacturers are abandoning top-down digitalisation for agile, shop-floor solutions.
 What we discovered across factory visits is striking: transforming brownfield sites into EV hubs succeeds only when you empower people, not just deploy technology.
 What awaits in 2026?
 Ilkhan Ozsevim

-Ford pivots factories from pure EVs to hybrid future The American manufacturer is repurposing its Tennessee and Ohio plants to produce trucks and vans with internal combustion and hybrid powertrains whilst launching a battery storage venture, marking a decisive retreat from EV-only production Ilkhan Ozsevim
+Ford pivots factories from pure EVs to hybrid and hydrogen future The American manufacturer is repurposing its Tennessee and Ohio plants to produce trucks and vans with internal combustion and hybrid powertrains whilst launching a battery storage venture, marking a decisive retreat from EV-only production Ilkhan Ozsevim

 Ford-Renault Alliance: Ampere Platform to Power New European EVs The landmark manufacturing alliance between Ford and Renault Group not only anchors Ford’s passenger car revival in Europe but also provides a major boost to Renault’s Ampere electric vehicle strategy by allowing the French OEM to fully utilise its EV production capacity and plants in Northern France.
 Ilkhan Ozsevim